GreptimeTeam/.github/README.md

 # Greptime

-This repository contains the profile file for the Greptime organization on GitHub.
+This repository contains metadata for the Greptime organization on GitHub.